 Pay attention to how your ears feel when you’re in the theater.
 A California man went into a showing of The Hobbit and noticed it felt too loud.
 Instead of covering his ears or taking other protective action for fear of looking foolish, he withstood the too loud experience only to be diagnosed with mild hearing loss and tinnitus shortly after.
 If you ever feel discomfort, pain or ringing in your ears because of aggressive noise, remove yourself from the source of the noise.
 Hearing loss, particularly noise induced hearing loss, is irreversible and warning signs should never be ignored.

 While it might sound like a herculean effort, walk right out of any film that feels too loud for your ears, no matter how engrossing it is.
 You may want to do your own investigation and talk to the theater about their volume levels.
 Remember that hearing damage is cumulative and once damage occurs.
 There is no movie viewing experience that is worth permanently damaging your hearing.

 Because it lacks other theatergoers to absorb sound, an empty theater might prove to be more harmful than a packed house.
 Preparing for a movie night will be a bit of a guessing game because you can’t anticipate the volumes a theater will choose to play its films at, or whether or not every seat will be filled.
 To play it safe, always choose a seat that is furthest away from the speakers.
 And remember to carry some earplugs with you.
 A pair of earplugs quickly purchased at your local pharmacy may end up being the barrier between yourself and irreversible hearing loss.

 Are you concerned about your hearing?
-Visit us at Fidelity Hearing Centers for a hearing test and consultation.
+Visit us at Fidelity Hearing Center for a hearing test and consultation.